 CHRISTIAN ADLER, (President), is a 30-year veteran of the TV Broadcast News industry.
 He got his start volunteering for ShawTV in North Vancouver.
 Several moves around the province later, he found himself having an adventure in England and freelancing for the BBC.
 Returning to the Lower Mainland, he has worked for Global, CityTV and CTV as a News Camera Operator, Editor and Writer.
 He also became involved with Scouts Canada.
 He and his wife Allison took their strong beliefs in community living and affordable housing and joined a Housing Cooperative.
 For five years he was on the Housing Cooperative’s Board of Directors and served on multiple committees including as Chair of the Building Committee.
 In 2014, Christian took a vacation on Galiano and he and his wife fell in love with the community.
 Since then they have bought a property with another couple to continue the ideals of community living.
 In the ensuing years it has become apparent that the lack of affordable housing is a major challenge for many who have wanted to live and work here.

-GALE STEWART (she/her) (Vice President, Treasurer) was born and raised in rural southern Ontario.
+GALE STEWART (she/her) (Vice President) was born and raised in rural southern Ontario.
 She graduated in Radio Television Arts at the Ryerson Polytechnic Institute (now called Toronto Metropolitan University) and moved to BC with a very young family in 1972.
 Gale and her husband Paul have enjoyed living on Galiano for over 40 years first as renters at Madrona Lodge and then owning their current home “Grouselands.”
 During the Pandemic, they transitioned into being full-time Galiano residents.

 Housing has always been an important part of Gale’s life.
 Finding and providing homes is her passion.
 They were Foster Parents during the ’80s and they saw, firsthand, the lack of housing, support, and tenancy skills offered to teenagers as they aged out of the government foster care system on their 19th birthday.
 Through that experience and with the help of many folks, she has had the privilege of founding two charities: Aunt Leah’s Place, which provides support to youth and young moms leaving foster care, and a partnering charity, Aunt Leah’s Foundation, which buys, builds, and maintains housing for these young people.